arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/polymorphism/README.md

 ## Creating polymorphic programs

 So far all programs we've created in previous examples where built with `Arrow`'s `IO`.
 Fx is not restricted to `IO`.
-It just happens that since `IO` provides an extension for `Concurrent<F>` and we can then extensions for the `fx` DSL directly as in all previous examples.
+Since `IO` provides extensions for `Concurrent<F>` we can also create extensions for the `fx` DSL directly as in all previous examples.

-We can also code agains't `Fx` assuming it would be provided at some point in the future.
+We can also code against `Fx` assuming it would be provided at some point in the future.

 In the following example the program is declared polymorphic and then made concrete to Arrow IO at the edge.